Kurento/kurento-room/kurento-room-server/README.md

 kurento-room-server
 ======================

-Kurento Room Server is a Kurento service for implementing group communications applications based on WebRTC.
-Provides a WebSocket API through which clients using the Javascript library KurentoRoom.js (included as well) can interact with the Room API.
+Kurento Room Server provides group communication capabilities based in WebRTC.
+Client applications can access the Room API using the Javascript library KurentoRoom.js, included in this project.

-Kurento Room Demo is provided as an example on how to implement a room application using the services from Kurento Room Server.
+Kurento Room Demo is also provided as an example about how to implement room applications based in Kurento Room Server.

 What is Kurento
 ---------------